What is Rolfing?

 Rolfing is direct and to the point hands-on bodywork (think slow intentional, targeted “massage”) that strives to find balance and integrity in the body’s structure.
 Along with manual releases, we are working with your movement, intuition, and awareness to find where your body wants to be.

 Rolfing is ultimately a process of tidying and removing structural clutter.
 This process begins to give the body new options.
 With more options, the body (which is always looking to be as efficient as possible) naturally begins to find its way “up” into a configuration that more harmoniously relates to gravity.
 Living in a body that can effectively navigate gravity is a body that has less to do.
-This inevitably translates to more capacity of the body and mind.
+This inevitably translates to more capacity of your body and mind, and recognitition of your true self.

 Commonly reported benefits of Rolfing®: